Tiny Steps in Giant Footprints

 I read the book as a schoolboy in the 60s, and on rereading it recently, I was struck by the shift in gender power dynamics since then and how that is reflected in art.
 Clearly, a reimagining was overdue, and I was just the lad to do it.

 Since Fowles work is in copyright, my first step was an exchange with a copyright lawyer who wrote me, “copyright law protects the expression of ideas, it does not protect the underlying concepts or themes.
 As long as you create a new expression with significant changes to the setting, characters, plot developments, and outcomes, you are free to craft your own narrative.”
 No worries then.
 Completely different was the whole point of the exercise.
-My aim was to pay homage to Fowles’ exploration of these dark themes while updating them to reflect contemporary issues and sensibilities.
-That meant new settings, characters, plot developments, and outcomes.
+My aim was to pay homage to Fowles’ exploration of these dark themes while updating the narrative to reflect contemporary issues and sensibilities.

 “…more predator than prey.”